 Revision hip replacement: why do hip replacements fail?

-Written by: Mr Nick de Roeck
+Written in association with: Mr Nick de Roeck

 Published: